 -MineOS follows the close everything, then open-what-you-need methodology.

-Fortunately, I have labored over the installers, scripts and configuration files exhaustively to make MineOS CRUX palatable even to a Linux novice.
-Those familiar with Linux should be able to embrace MineOS CRUX easily.
+Fortunately, I have labored over the installers, scripts and configuration files exhaustively to make MineOS Turnkey palatable even to a Linux novice.
+Those familiar with Linux should be able to embrace MineOS Turnkey easily.
 Why?
-Because under the hood, it is the same Linux you would get from CRUX Linux, a stable, hardened distribution--with MineOS trimmings on the top.
+Because under the hood, it is Debian Linux, a stable, hardened distribution--with MineOS trimmings on the top.

-Technical documentation and instructions are best left to a wiki: MineOS CRUX wiki.
+Some technical documentation and instructions are best left to a wiki: MineOS wiki.
 Here you will find comprehensive instructions and step-by-step screenshots for every step getting your server up and running!

 - Burn the ISO to a cd/dvd and boot in your machine